Skip to Content

 1. In HubSpot, go to Settings (gear icon in the top navigation)

-• Set the Internal name to match the AttributionHub field name (e.g., ah_lt_channel)
+• Internal name: must match the AttributionHub field name exactly (e.g., ah_lt_channel)

-5. Click Create and repeat for each field
+Hit Create property and repeat for each field

-We recommend creating properties for at least the core fields listed in the Recommended Hidden Fields section below.
+We recommend creating properties for at least the core fields listed under Recommended Hidden Fields below.

 Step 2: Add Hidden Fields to Your Form